 You may file your complaint with the OCR within 180 days of when you believe the act of discrimination occurred.
 However, the OCR may accept your request after six months if they determine that circumstance prevented timely submission.
-For more information on the OCR and how to file a complaint with the OCR, go to hhs.gov/civil-rights.
+For more information ing and solving problems n the OC R and how to file a complaint with the OCR, go to hhs.gov/civil l-rights.